tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 I can even warp / animate / wiggle it a little bit before it starts breaking at the seams (ie the tentacles), so I've managed to make a reasonably™️ flawless™️ and accurate™️ volume light, across all roughnesses.
 Especially for XR / VR you can't get away with less.
 And as a nice bonus, the whole thing plugs into whatever BRDF functions you already have / want to use.

 So the (patched) MRP technique, has its uses.
 But by this point I'd rather do more proper raytracing into some sparse scene light data.
-Because it's too high maintenance and it got heavier compared to what you thought you'd be doing when you heard about the easy MRP geometric shortcuts.
+Because it got too high maintenance and heavy compared to what you thought you'd be doing when you heard about the easy MRP geometric shortcuts.
 Not a fan of solutions that rely on black holes of tweaking or too much smoke.

 PS: The scene runs on a RTX 4070 mobile at 90FPS (the refresh rate of the headset) with 8 (animated) tube lights and 2 directional lights, and a lot of transparent objects overdraw.
 It also runs on a RTX 2060 mobile with a bit of lag spikes if you have too much overdraw right on your face.